TodePond/TodePondDotCom/wikiblogarden/better-computing/dynamicland/website/new/readme.md

 and it's allowing me to learn a lot, and im now about to speak about it in detail with lots of people i respect.

-for me, it shows the value and importance of normalising sharing scrappy fiddles! the website does it, and it's what I'm doing now,
+for me, it shows the value and importance of normalising sharing scrappy fiddles! the website does it, and it's what I'm trying to do now.

-and it's just the beginning, and I'm looking forward to what's next
+it's just the beginning, and I'm looking forward to what's next

 <br>